Gabriel-Cacharo/Gabriel-Cacharo/README.md

 ## 😄 | Hi there  .

-- 🎈 I'm ShankCGC ( my nickname ) and I've been studying programming for almost a year
+- 🎈 I'm Shank ( my nickname ) and I've been studying programming for almost a year

 - 💻 I'm currently studying MongoDB